Toggle menu

 Foot health should be a part of any factory’s general safety plan.
 EHS Today suggested creating a thorough foot safety guideline, complete with training.
 In fact, the Occupational Safety and Health Administration (OSHA) typically requires that employees sign a form stating that they have received such training and understand the presented requirements.

 Chronic conditions and accidents can easily run a well-oiled factory to a grinding halt.
 Foot health and safety are easy to forget, but they’re the literal base of all productivity.
 When there are problems with the foundation, the rest of the operation is in jeopardy.
-Always have a safety guideline in place, and make sure that all employees have been educated about the importance of protective footwear.
+Always have an industrial safety shoe program in place, and make sure that all employees have been educated about the importance of protective footwear.